The Bernheim Petition

 Following the expiration of the German-Polish Convention on Upper Silesia in 1937, Bernheim was stripped of his German citizenship.
 [27]

-What changed for the Jews of Upper Silesia following the successful outcome of the petition
+What changed for the Jews of Upper Silesia following the successful outcome of the Bernheim Petition

-Germany continued to be bound by the German–Polish Convention on Upper Silesia.
-In particular, Germany did not wish to alienate the German-speaking minority in Polish Upper Silesia, who also depended on protection of the Convention.
+Germany remained bound by the German-Polish Convention on Upper Silesia.
+In particular, Germany did not wish to alienate the German-speaking minority in Polish Upper Silesia, who also depended on the protection of the Convention.
 [28]

-During the few years left until the expiration of the German–Polish Convention on Upper Silesia in 1937, it is true that some of the legal protection promised was fulfilled.
+During the few years remaining before the expiration of the German-Polish Convention on Upper Silesia in 1937, it is true that some of the promised legal protections were fulfilled.
 German Jews of the region could keep their passports and leave Germany if they wished.
-While local officials remained obstructive, some Jewish lawyers, doctors and civil servants were able to continue their work and, in some cases, receive back their positions.
+While local officials remained obstructive, some Jewish lawyers, doctors, and civil servants could continue their work and, in some cases, regain their positions.
 Nazi laws banning marriages between Jews and non-Jews were lifted, as was the ban on kosher slaughter.
 [29]

-Following expiration of the convention in 1937, the full force of Nazi anti-Jewish legislation was unleashed.
+Following the expiration of the convention in 1937, the full force of Nazi anti-Jewish legislation was unleashed.
 [31]

-*Policy of the Irish Government on acceptance of Jewish refugees between 1933 and 1939
+*Policy of the Irish Government on the acceptance of Jewish refugees between 1933 and 1939

 There is no doubt about the honourable and significant role that Seán Lester played in defending the rights of Jews and non-Jews during his work as rapporteur on minorities at the League of Nations.